isabella232/integrations-learn.en/help/_includes/integrations-between-applications/experience-manager-workfront.md

             <td>
               <ul>
                 <li>When you require basic DAM functionalities and a simplified user interface for managing digital assets.</li>
-                <li>When your team is less experienced or only needs basic functionalities.</li>
+                <li>When your team is less experienced or only needs basic DAM capabilities.</li>
               </ul>
             </td>
             <td>